julien-sarazin/idylle/docs/docs/getting-started.md

 ## 4. Registering your first model

 Idylle does not enforce an ORM/ODM more than other.
-But for teaching purposes, we're gonna demonstrate how we use Idylle with `mongoose`.
+But for the documentation purposes, we will demonstrate how you can use Idylle with `mongoose`.

 ```bash
 npm install --save mongoose